-5.7.2 Interview Guide
+3.7.2 Interview Guide

-In a depth interview guide with structured and semi-structured questions was used to collect data from the UWESO Country director, Project managers, Child advocates through asking probing questions, more revealing information which might be obtained from the questionnaires were collected.
+data from the UWESO Country director, Project managers, Child advocates through asking probing questions, more revealing information which might be obtained from the questionnaires were collected.
 An interview is where the researcher uses a face to face interaction to exchange views (Amin 2005) by the use of an interview guide, data was collected from Key informants.
 The interviews provide the researcher with the chance to probe the respondents in cases of ambiguous responses.